.avif)

 Welcome message

-Welcome As an experienced specialist in internal medicine, it is my aim to provide you with holistic and individually tailored medical care.
-In my practice, I dedicate myself to the latest medical findings and use the latest technologies.
+As an experienced specialist in internal medicine, my goal is to provide you with holistic, individualized medical care.
+In my practice, I am committed to the latest medical research and use state-of-the-art technologies to ensure the highest standard of care.

 Opening hours